A traditional English house, England, UK

 Find a Local Surveyor

-Gazumping or Gazundering:
+Gazumping or gazundering:

 Gazumping occurs when a seller accepts a higher offer from another buyer after accepting an initial offer.
 Gazundering, on the other hand, occurs when a buyer reduces their offer just before the exchange of contracts.
 Both situations can cause delays and negotiations.